openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2023-2024.md

 - Davide Schiavone, Director of Engineering, Cores Task Group
 - Duncan Bees, Director, Technical Programs

-Florian's experience as the creator of ARIANE is also expected.
+Florian's experience as the creator of ARIANE is also required for technical guidance.

 ### Engineering resource supplied by members - requirement and availability